frankhale/ghosts-of-yarrow/README.md

 story behind this game will be added later once I figure out how to code the various text adventure problems.

+The map is only 3x3 and only serves as a placeholder.

+To move type:

+move east
+move west
+move south
+move north

+To pick up an item type:

+get [item_name]

+to engage the enemy in battle type:

+use magic hammer

+or

+use wooden sword [if you've picked it up]

+You really can't do anything else yet.

 ##Screenshot

 <img src="screenshots/ghosts-of-yarrow-screenshot.png" alt="ghosts of yarrow screenshot"></img>